IIIF/cookbook-recipes/recipe/0266-full-canvas-annotation/index.md

 ## Related Recipes

 * [Simple Annotation — Tagging][0021] for an Annotation using a fragment selector
+* [Annotation with a Non-Rectangular Polygon][0261] for an Annotation using a SVG selector
 * [Simplest Manifest - Image][0001]
 * [Simplest Manifest - Audio][0002]
 * [Simplest Manifest - Video][0003]